Journey to the West: The Guadalcanal Coastal Walk

 Investigating our lodgings for the night we found a cute three-bedroom hut with eight mattresses and a couply mosquito nets, and two washroom facilities with two toilets and one shower.

 A quick swim and rinse, then it’s naptime for me.
 The huts are sweltering.
-I dream of sweating and wake up sweating and partially bonded to the mattress.
+I dream of sweating and wake up sweating and stuck to the mattress.
 I have to peel the sheets off me like a wetsuit and don’t know how I’m going survive when it comes to the actual sleeping tonight.

 This is possibly the best decision anyone ever makes during the hike second only to if someone had thought to bring that bottle of wine.
 There are no mosquitoes in this neck of the woods and we are roused only once when one of the dogs tips over the rubbish bin.
 I wake up with a sunrise piercing into my eyeballs at 5:30 am in the morning but there are worse ways to wake up.